rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 This only scratches the surface of the advantages and disadvantages of handediness in tennis, but if you were unfamiliar with the nuances of the sport, it provides you with enough information to see the legitimacy in the question.

 For the remainder of this post, I'll be describing my methods and my results, as well as including and discussing various segments of my R code.
 I'll be discussing some smaller topics in each section, such as if lefties serve more aces or win more a higher percentage of service games.
-Towards the end of this post, I'll perform some more indepth statistical analysis (i.e. a Two Proportion z-Test and a Chi-Squared Test of Independence) and I'll summarize my results.
+Towards the end of this post, I'll perform some more indepth statistical analysis (i.e. a Two Sample Proportion z-Test)and I'll summarize my results.

 So, do lefties really have an advantage?

 The answer: No.  Not a bit.
 If anything, they lose more matches than they should.
 Which is curious.

-Keep reading (or skimming) below to see my rationale and supporting arguments.
+In the rest of this post you'll find my rationale and supporting arguments.

 I should pause right here and make one very important point.
 My analysis shows that lefties, during the 10 year span from 2006 - 2015 did not have an advantage over right handed players (in part because they lost more often to righties than won over them).
 This analysis, and the resulting conclusion only holds true for ATP World Tour players (i.e. the top 250 - 500 or so players in the world), and cannot really be extrapolated beyond these dates.